zengmao/POMDPGym.jl/README.md

 # POMDPGym

+**Note**: This is a fork of <a href="https://github.com/ancorso/POMDPGym.jl">POMDPGym.jl</a> maintained by Anthony Corso, to fix problems with installation on Julia versions 1.10 and 1.11.
+A <a href="https://github.com/ancorso/POMDPGym.jl/pull/15">pull request</a> has been submitted to merge this fork into the original repository.

 Wrapper for <a href="https://gymnasium.farama.org/">Gymnasium</a> environments for reinforcement learning to work with POMDPs.jl.
 Includes options to get the observation space from pixels.

 ## Installation